Family Justice Council Releases Guide for Litigants in Person

 Whilst the new guide is very helpful in many respects for litigants in person, particularly when financial resources are often strained, it is worth remembering that no two cases are ever the same and every family has a unique history and financial needs.
 What may be the right outcome for one family, may not be the best outcome for another family.
 In my experience, it is often cases where the assets are more modest that the parties find it the most difficult to navigate the tricky task of dividing up the family assets.
 Whilst the new guide helps to demystify the Court process and is a valuable resource for families it is nevertheless worth considering how an expert in the field of family law and tailored personal advice can work best for you to obtain the optimal outcome.

 Terrence Trainor is the Head of Family Law at Fletcher Day.
-For more information or to discuss any aspect of family law, contact our family lawyers in London today.
+For more information or to discuss any aspect of family law, contact us today.